 Persons entitled to notice of court hearings and to access case documents: Individuals who are identified in the petition and are entitled to receive notice in the guardianship or conservatorship proceeding (such as a spouse, adult children, power of attorney, etc.) have a right to access court records up until the date a court order is issued appointing a guardian or conservator.
 After the court appoints a guardian or conservator, court records are only available to the protected person, the guardian or conservator, and any other individuals explicitly identified by the court.

-A person not otherwise entitled to access court records for good cause may petition the court for access to court records of the guardianship.
+A person not otherwise entitled to access court records for good cause may petition the court for access to court records of the guardianship and/or conservatorship.
 The court shall grant access if access is in the best interest of the alleged incapacitated person or protected person or furthers the public interest and does not endanger the welfare or financial interest of the alleged incapacitate person or the protected person.

 Q: What is a surety bond?

 A: A surety bond is similar to an insurance policy purchased by a conservator to protect the assets of an incapacitated person that is under conservatorship.
 A bonding company will issue a bond on behalf of the court-appointed conservator to insure that the conservator fulfills the legal responsibilities to manage the financial assets of the protected person appropriately.
 If a conservator misuses or steals the assets of the protected person, the bond company will pay actual losses, up to the value of the bond, to the protected person’s estate.

 Q: What changes in state law now require the posting of a bond?